Shpigford/covid-containment/README.md

 It's open-source and it needs your help.

 ## Running the Game
 The codebase is just a simple mix of vanilla JavaScript and jQuery.
 No special servers or build processes are needed.
+Just open the `index.html` file in whatever browser you'd like and magic will ensue.

 ## Contributing
 It's still very early days for this so your mileage will vary here and lots of things will break.